-Members who can help you set up social media pages such as Facebook, Instagram, and X to allow WIs to promote themselves.
+Members who can help you set up social media pages such as Facebook and Instagram to allow WIs to promote themselves.

-Independent Financial Examiners (IFE)
+Independent Examiners

-IFEs are available to support WIs on all the financial elements that the WIs are required to comply with and will be the contact for any financial queries for all established WIs.
-IFEs will also examine a WI's accounts each year and so it is useful to ensure your WIs know about this role.
-Training for IFEs is already available from federations.
+Independent Examiners are available to support WIs on all the financial elements that the WIs are required to comply with and will be a point of contact for any financial queries for all established WIs.
+Independent Examiners will also examine a WI's accounts each year and so it is useful to ensure your WIs know about this role.